aosolis/hands-on-labs/ReadyWinter19/HOL3011-first-teams-app/Lab.md

 ### Prepare your Office 365 environment
 **IMPORTANT!** You must have an Office 365 tenant to complete this lab.
 If you don't have one, you can sign up for an Office 365 developer subscription by following the instructions [here](https://docs.microsoft.com/en-us/office/developer-program/office-365-developer-program-get-started).

+>**IMPORTANT!** Because of limitations in Teams App Studio, a Microsoft Teams free tenant will **not** work for this lab.

 You will first need to enable side loading for Teams within your Office 365 environment.
 Open the Admin Center by visiting https://admin.microsoft.com/AdminPortal/Home#/Settings/ServicesAndAddIns from your browser.

 Next, select Microsoft Teams.
 Under the Apps section, scroll down to External Apps and make sure that “Allow sideloading of external apps” is set to On.

 ![A screenshot of the Apps settings in Microsoft Teams](Images/s1_1.png)

-# PART 1: Get familiar with Teams apps
+# PART 1: Your first Teams app
-In this first part of the Lab you’re going to create a Teams app using an existing base manifest provided as part of this lab.
-To get you up and running, we will provide a web app that is already running in Azure.
+In this first part of the Lab you’re going to create a Teams app using an existing base manifest.

 The app package **teams-sample-app-package.zip** is located in this folder.
 Download it to your PC and unzip the contents to any local folder.
 It will contain three files:
 - manifest.json